deeperlearner/pytorch-template/README.md

   ```
   Pytorch-Template/
   │
-  ├── torch_new_project.py - initialize new project with template files
+  ├── torch_new_project.sh - initialize new project with template files
   ├── copy_exclude - exclude file when create new project
   │
   ├── run.sh - bash script for running experiment